hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step2-create-simple.md

 `kubectl get crds`{{execute}}

-And of course, Kubernetes lacks any definition of a Thermometer so a small error ensues.
+And of course, Kubernetes lacks any definition of a Thermometer so a small error ensues if your try to get them.

 `kubectl get thermometers`{{execute}}

-Now, give the thermometer declaration to Kubernetes.
+Now, submit the thermometer CRD to Kubernetes.

-`kubectl apply -f thermometer-crd.yaml`{{execute}}
+`kubectl apply -f thermometer-crd-minimal.yaml`{{execute}}

 Notice the `apply` command was used instead of the `create` because we will be applying additional upgrades to the CRD in the subsequent steps.
-Kubernetes is now aware of this new resource.
+Kubernetes is now aware of this new resource type.

 `kubectl get crds`{{execute}}

-Thermometer is now an api-resource.
+Thermometer resources are now listed as a cluster api-resource.

 `kubectl api-resources | grep trms`{{execute}}

-The resource is also added as `/apis/d2iq/` to the Kubernetes API.
+The resource REST management is also added as `/apis/d2iq/` to the Kubernetes API.

 `kubectl get --raw / | jq . | grep -C3 d2iq`{{execute}}